sercxanto/small_scripts/README.md

 * `syncthing_findconflicts.py`: Scans all folders of the local Syncthing instance for conflict files
 * `syncthing_rescan.py`: Manually triggers a rescan of the local Syncthing instance

+## check_video_length

+Imagine to batch processs video DVDs with [handbrake](https://handbrake.fr/) to make a backup copy or transcode it to some other format.
+In some cases the DVD might have errors and produce a truncated version of video files only.

+You want to make sure that at least the produced output are valid videofiles and that the have a minimal number of seconds in it.

+`check_video_length.sh` reads out the metadata of video files with the help of mplayer and makes sure that they have a minimum number of playtime in seconds at least.

+Example:

+    $ check_video_length.sh /some/folder 60
+    NOK /some/folder/20190413_194624.MP4 20
+    OK /some/folder/20190413_194624.MP4 70

 ## copy duplicity backups

 This script copies/duplicates local [duplicity](http://duplicity.nongnu.org/)